 Dr David Brown, director at Antibiotic Research UK, told the Guardian newspaper: “I think we have got a 50-50 chance of salvaging the most important antibiotics, but we need to stop agriculture* from ruining it again.”

 *Dr Brown is referring to the overuse of antibiotics in farmed animals (in the UK and around the world) ruining the chance of antibiotics working effectively.

-Antibiotic resistance occurs when bacteria change in some way that stops the effectiveness of drugs designed to cure or prevent infections.
+Antibiotic resistance occurs when bacteria change in some way that stops the effectiveness of drugs designed to treat or prevent infections.

 Every time we take an antibiotic we are putting pressure on bugs to find ways to resist the antibiotic.
 If you don’t finish a course of antibiotics, the ‘weakest’ bugs may have been killed (and you start to feel better) but unfortunately, the most resistant bugs survive and they reproduce.
 This is why it is so important to always finish a course of antibiotics.
 If you don’t take all the antibiotics, the bacteria survive and continue to multiply causing more harm.
 Bacteria can do this through several mechanisms.
 Some bacteria develop the ability to neutralise the antibiotic before it can do harm, others can rapidly pump the antibiotic out, and still others can change the antibiotic attack site so it cannot affect the function of the bacteria.